Life As an Orthoptist

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Science: Using scientific rules and methods to solve problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 - Certified Orthoptist

 - Clinical Orthoptist (CO)

-In 2016, there was an estimated number of 56,400 jobs in the United States for Orthoptist.
+There were about 56,400 jobs for Orthoptist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,500 new jobs for Orthoptist by 2026.
 There will be an estimated 3,800 positions for Orthoptist per year.